utdata/rwd-mastery-assignments/austin-animal-center/README.md

 - Go to the [Primer page](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm) for the ACC Intake data on Austin's data portal.
 - Review the description and the columns in the dataset to make sure you understand what is there.
 - Click on the View Data link to view the entire data set.
-- Use the Filter to get the most recent five FULL years of data, plus the remainder to the end of the most recent full month.
-So, if it is September 2019, you would want from January 1, 2014 through Aug.
-31, 2019.
+- Use the Filter to get the most recent five FULL years of data, plus the most recent full month of the current year.
+So, if it is Oct.
+18, 2019, you would want from January 1, 2014 through Sept.
+30, 2019.
 - Download as a CSV file.

 Use the resulting CSV file for the lesson below base on the tool you were assigned: